Moxibustion Therapy

 Gentle Warmth for Pain, Menstrual Health, and Pregnancy Support

-Written by Shaun Menashe, LAc, MTOM, Dipl. — Licensed California Acupuncturist and Founder of Golden Mean Acupuncture.
+By Shaun Menashe, LAc, MTOM, Dipl.
+O.M. — Licensed California Acupuncturist and Founder of Golden Mean Acupuncture.
 Practicing since 2014.

 Moxibustion, often called "moxa," is a traditional healing technique that uses burning, dried mugwort herb to warm specific areas of the body and acupuncture points.
 This ancient therapy has been used alongside acupuncture for thousands of years to alleviate pain, improve circulation, and restore balance.